Common error handling pitfalls

 Anti-pattern #3: Dropping and rethrowing

 Do not use recover to handle an error by dropping it and throwing a new error.
-By losing the original error message, you signal to the user that something failed without leaving any indication of what actually went wrong.
+By losing the original error data and execution context, you signal to the user that something failed without leaving any indication of what actually went wrong.
 Either wrap the error in a new error containing additional information, or rethrow the original error.
 A more subtle form of this is using throw instead of rethrow.
 The throw word should only be used when throwing new errors, and never when rethrowing errors that have been caught.

 Anti-pattern #4: Logging and rethrowing